 - Find a nugget of insight from your past experiences, regarding a time your advice successfully minimised risk to a project.
 If you have a story to tell, then an employer will look on you fondly.

 - Compare graduate offers and their projected career progressions.

 - Learn how processes are interrelated, and what specific risks companies try to avoid, to give you a tangible example for interviews.

 - Research the firm you’re applying for – have they been in the news recently?
 What high-profile clients have they worked with?

 Aside from a career’s fair, the best place to seek support for your risk management aspirations is the IRM, the leading institute for providing education and insight to anyone interested in the sector.
 They offer training courses, industry events, and thought leadership pieces for your benefit.

 The beauty about risk management is that practically any graduate can pursue it.
 Firms are desperate for good communicators, tech heads, data analysts, and people fascinated by the laws of probability.
 Ensuing decades will see risk management rise to even greater heights, which leaves you plenty of room to forge a brilliant career.

-Keep an eye on the Bright Networks vacancies page to see a host of graduate job opportunities.
+Keep an eye on the Bright Network application deadline page to see a host of graduate programmes for this sector.
 Applying for these roles doesn’t have to be a risky business, with the right support…